Annual Assessment Report

 Each May, after the spring term ends, the Academic Dean’s office requires every program to submit an Annual Assessment Report that lists each of the program’s student learning outcomes (SLO) and identifies those that were assessed during the academic year.
 For each of the outcomes that were assessed, the department indicates the methodology used to assess the SLO and reports the findings from the assessment.
 If the findings warrant, the department identifies a change to the curriculum or to the program that will likely lead to an improvement–this is called “closing the loop.”

 The 2012 Annual Assessment Reports for each major follow.

-- Betty Kane, chair and representative from the division of Business and Policy Studies
+- Caryl Schunk, chair and representative for the division of the Arts

 - Kent Grumbles, director of institutional research and assessment